abdojulari/transcript-editor/project/nsw-state-library-amplify/pages/about.md

 This collection belongs to the larger Rainbow Archive held at the State Library of New South Wales.

-Interviews with residents of the Nimbin communities regarding the Aquarius Festival and the alternative lifestyle.
-Interviews are also conducted people who were residents of Nimbin prior to the festival, regarding the impact on the area.
+Interviews with residents of the Nimbin communities regarding the Aquarius Festival and their alternative lifestyles.
+Interviews were also conducted with people who were residents of Nimbin prior to the festival, regarding the impact on the area.

 ## Access to our sound collections

-If you are interesting in getting access to our sound collections for research, media or personal interest purposes, please submit a request through our [Ask A Librarian](http://www.sl.nsw.gov.au/research-and-collections/ask-librarian) service.
+If you are interested in getting access to our sound collections for research, media or personal interest purposes, please submit a request through our [Ask A Librarian](http://www.sl.nsw.gov.au/research-and-collections/ask-librarian) service.

 ## About the development

 Amplify was developed using [New York Public Library’s](http://nypl.org) open source [codebase](https://github.com/nypl/transcript-editor) for their own [Transcript Editor](http://transcribe.oralhistory.nypl.org).
-Without the NYPL’s dedication to innovation and contribution to the open source community, our own Amplify project would not have been possible.
+Without the NYPL’s dedication to innovation and contribution to the open source community globally, the State Library’s Amplify project would not have been possible.

-Amplify development and customisation was done by the State Library of New South Wales in partnership with [Reinteractive](https://reinteractive.net), a Sydney based Ruby on Rails development agency.
+Amplify’s development and customisation was done by the State Library of New South Wales in partnership with [Reinteractive](https://reinteractive.net), a Sydney based Ruby on Rails development agency.

 The computer-generated transcripts used on our platform were produced by [VoiceBase](https://www.voicebase.com).